Wilson-Emmanuel/Payment-Service/README.md

 ```$ ./mvnw test```

+### Restarting or Cleaning up
-PS: Use the following command to remove all docker resources if you want to start all over.
+Use the following command to remove all docker resources if you want to start all over.
+Execute the command inside the docker folder.

 ```$ docker-compose down --rmi all -v```